Northern Gas Networks is carrying out essential website maintenance on the evening of Thursday 28th May from 10pm.

 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Halifax
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Selby

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Halifax to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Selby to replace the ageing metal pipework with new, more durable plastic pipes.

-The first phase of the project, which is expected to last until September, has been planned in collaboration with Calderdale Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.
+The project, which is expected to last around five weeks, has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Chris Green, Business Operations Lead at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Halifax.”
+Chris Reed, Central Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Selby.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.